mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/File_Monolith.md

 ## File Proliferator

-[thumb|220x220px](/File:File_Proliferator.png "wikilink") The File Proliferator tool is the most powerful and feature-rich tool of the three.
+[thumb|220x220px](/File:File_Proliferator.png "wikilink") The File Proliferator tool is the most powerful and feature-rich tool of the set.
 Although it has a number of use-cases and functions, its primary role is to create MakeBite-ready file directories for MGSV.
 From the files input by the user, this tool will search through the entirety of MGSV's files (including the contents of .fpk, .fpkd, .pftxs and .sbp files) for a matching filename.
 Upon finding a match, the tool will create a mimic of the file's directory structure in the target directory, and then place a copy of the user's file into that directory.
 In essence, this "proliferates" the user's files into the MakeBite structure, ready to be packed into a .mgsv file.

 This tool has a number options, but only one purpose: